sanjeev-dhakjariwala/cn-ecommerce-api/README.md

 2. Install dependencies by running `npm install`
 3. Start the server by running `npm start`
 4. The server will be running on `http://localhost:5001`
+5. The server is also deployed in `https://cn-ecommerce-api-production.up.railway.app/`

 ## Endpoints